tests-always-included/restify-router-magic/README.md

 This library will take the files in a `routes/` folder (configurable) and generate routes automatically.
 Routes are able to contain parameters.
 These files will define the HTTP method and the handler to use.

 To help illustrate the mapping, here are some filenames and routes.
+The filename is based on the current working directory when the script is executed.

 | Filename                     | Route                            |
 |------------------------------|----------------------------------|